jvidalv/vvlog/README.md

   <img src="https://github.com/jvidalv/react-vvlog/blob/master/public/logo-github.png?raw=true">
 </p>

-**``https://vvlog.dev`` is a multi language programming blog about, mostly, web dev; JavaScript, React, Native, PHP, Yii2...**
+**``https://vvlog.dev`` is a multi language programming blog about, mostly, web dev; JavaScript, React, Native, PHP, Yii2...
+Build from scratch using React.**

 ### Core

-Build with the power 🔥 of React.useState and React.createContext, also:
+Build with the power 🔥 of React.useState and React.createContext, includes:

 - styled-components
 - react-bootstrap
 - react-helmet
 - react-router

-It has fully homemade translator that translates to Catalan, Spanish and English all the static content on the site.
+It has fully homemade translator that translates to Catalan, Spanish and English all the static content in the site.

-On top, there is a theme switcher that, for the moment, lets you switch between light and dark theme, using _ThemeProvider_ component of styled-components.
+On top, there is a theme switcher that permits the switch between light and dark theme, using _ThemeProvider_ component of styled-components.

 Honorable mention to prismjs for making my code snippets beautiful ♥.